 by Mari Powers

-I had questions about two Tarot Cards that were very interesting and led me to think about a couple other cards, as well.
+I received an interesting set of questions from a client about two Tarot Cards that led me to think about a couple other cards as well.
 I was asked about the Major Arcana, (Life Passage cards), #13 Death and #16 The Tower.
-These cards made me think of the 9 and 10 of Swords.
-This is the text of the question that got me to thinking.
+These cards in turn made me think of the Nine and Ten of Swords.
+Here's the question that got me to thinking:

-QUESTION: I’ve been drawing cards daily (From the Paulina deck) and I drew The Tower yesterday.
-It set my day in motion putting me in a tail spin.
-It was a tough day.
-A friend also did a layout and in the position of Relationships and drew the Tower card.
-She is interpreting that as having to do with our relationship and maybe it’s time to let go.
+I've been drawing cards daily (from the Paulina Tarot) and I drew The Tower yesterday.
+It put me in a tailspin and I had a tough day.
+A friend also did a layout and in the position of Relationships drew the Tower card.
+She is interpreting that as having to do with our relationship and that maybe it's time to let go.
 Any thoughts?
-Another question I have is when cards come up such as the Death card or The Tower card how can I interpret these cards without feeling a sense of doom?
+When cards come up such as the Death card or The Tower card how can I interpret these cards without feeling a sense of doom?

-ANSWER: Let’s take one card at a time.
-The first is, #16, the Tower.
+Let’s take one card at a time.
+The first card mentioned is #16, the Tower.
 It has various names in different decks, and yet the similarities are greater than the differences.
 I like to let people know that it was poet W. B. Yeats’ favorite card.
-It is a difficult transition card, yet it is lightening quick.
-The repercussions are tremendous, yet we can move through the changes it brings very quickly and learn a lot in these types of life passages.
+It is a difficult transition card, yet it is lightning quick.
+The repercussions are tremendous – however, we can move through the changes it brings very quickly and learn a lot in these types of life passages.

-The “Death” card, between the two, is the closing of one door to open another.
-In the simplest of terms, it is cleaning out your closet before you can buy new clothes!
-In a more complex tone, it is the transformation of the tadpole into the frog, the caterpillar into the butterfly, and the shedding of a snake’s skin in order to grow.
+The Death card, between the two, is the closing of one door to open another.
+In the simplest of terms Death represents cleaning out your closet before you can buy new clothes!
+In a more complex tone, it is the transformation of the tadpole into the frog, the caterpillar into the butterfly, and the shedding of a snake’s skin so new growth can occur.

 I owe much appreciation to the person who posed these initial questions to me.
 It got me thinking, and writing!
 I look forward to sharing other insights with you.